Classroom Instruction Comes To Life Through Global Education

 Her past is not something she likes to talk about, but when Katrin Howard was asked to speak to a group of Texas A&M students, she could not pass up the opportunity.

 Howard grew up in East Germany in the 1970s and 1980s.
-She had shared her story with her daughter, Kaitlin, a freshman interdisciplinary studies major, which prompted Kaitlin to sign up for a study abroad trip to Germany and France over spring break.
+She had shared her story with her daughter, Kaitlin, a freshman B.S. in Education major, which prompted Kaitlin to sign up for a study abroad trip to Germany and France over spring break.

 When Kaitlin shared her mom’s story with Dr. Cynthia Boettcher and Dr. Janet Hammer, they knew other students involved in the trip needed to hear it.
 Two weeks before leaving for Germany, Howard and her husband visited Dr. Boettcher and Dr. Hammer’s Teaching Writing in Elementary and Middle Grade Classroom class.